MarkAdell/my_articles/README.md

 console.log(result); // 27
 ```

 We chained the three functions to compute our desired result.
 The output of the `filter` becomes the input of the `map`, and the output of the `map` becomes the input of the `reduce`.

-Please note that chaining is one of the forms of function composition.
+Please note that chaining is one form of function composition.

+### Implementing higher-order functions

 Now to the fun part, let's see how we can implement these higher-order function ourselves.
 We will implement `map`, `filter`, `some`, and a bonus function called `countOccurrences` which doesn't have a built-in equivalent in JavaScript.